All Episodes

 Today, Catherine Schwarzenegger is here speaking out about the insecurities she's faced and how she can help you get past yours.

-Um, I mean, I I honestly feel like I just felt normal pressures that everybody experiences.
+I mean, I honestly feel like I just felt normal pressures that everybody experiences.

-I think that everybody uh can relate to being the daughter of somebody, um, the daughter of a famous doctor or a football coach, something like that.
+I think that everybody can relate to being the daughter of somebody, the daughter of a famous doctor or a football coach, something like that.

-My parents were really um great at having us four kids have a very normal upbringing in childhood, so it wasn't about going to fancy events or you know, being photographed.
+My parents were really great at having us four kids have a very normal upbringing in childhood.

-So for me, I I feel like I had a very, very normal upbringing in childhood.
+So, for me, I feel like I had a very, very normal upbringing in childhood.

-Well, I I I I witnessed part of your growing up, but I could see.
+I witnessed part of your growing up, but I could see it took no prisoners.

 Yes.

-And I'm just gonna quote this from the book if you don't want.
+And I'm just going to quote this from the book if you have one.

 Yeah, yeah.

-I mean, honestly, I wrote the book um seven years ago, and I wrote it because I had done an internship at Dove when they came out with their campaign for real beauty.
+I mean, honestly, I wrote the book seven years ago, and I wrote it because I had done an internship at Dub when they came out with their campaign for Real Beauty.

 How do you feel about your body today?